HCS Aurora (1809): Punitive expedition against Ras Al Khaimah

 The rout of Ras Al Khaimah led to only five British casualties as opposed to the 400 to 1,000 casualties reportedly suffered by the Qawasim.

 Following the fall of Ras Al Khaimah, the Aurora, together with Curlew and Nautilus, were sent to blockade Rams to the North and this, too was found to be deserted and its inhabitants retired to the small hill-top fort of Dhayah, pursued through the date plantations by British marines.
 Following a three-day bombardment, (and, in particular, under withering heavy fire from two of Liverpool's 24-pounders that had been dragged miles through the stony wadis) Dhayah Fort surrendered on 22 December.
-Most of the occupants of Dhayah were women and children and workers who had fled the British advance on their date groves – many were from of the Al Tanaij tribe.
+Most of the occupants of Dhayah were women and children and workers who had fled the British advance on their date groves – many were from the Al Tanaij tribe.
 Of the 400 people who had taken refuge in the fort, only 177 were men of fighting age.

 The British expeditionary force then blew up the town of Ras Al Khaimah and established a garrison there of 800 sepoys and artillery, before visiting Jazirat Al Hamra, which was found to be deserted.
 They went on to destroy the fortifications and larger vessels of Umm Al Qawain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai.
 Ten vessels that had taken shelter in Bahrain were also destroyed.
 The Royal Navy suffered no casualties during the action.

 The action was to result in the British signing the General Maritime Treaty of 1820 with the coastal rulers, beginning the 150-year British protectorate of the Trucial States, which would, on their independence on 2 December 1971, become the United Arab Emirates.